-It's not uncommon to get caught up in the moment and forget about thinking long-term.
+It's not uncommon to get caught up in the moment of your digital marketing, sales, or other company needs and forget about thinking long-term.
 However, business planning plays a crucial role in deep-rooted success, and a mission statement can help guide all the decisions you make as a company.

 Your mission statement and core values will also be something you can look back on during the hard times to remind yourself of why you started this business in the first place.